lkubb/salt-healthchecks-formula/docs/README.rst

 Special notes
 -------------
 * This formula is written with the custom `compose modules <https://github.com/lkubb/salt-podman-formula>`_ in mind and will not work without them.
+* It also provides custom modules to interface with Healthchecks.
+A nice feature is that you can request ping URLs from a central location, similar to how the ``x509`` modules work.
+See the execution module for details.

 Configuration
 -------------